Text Size: A+ A- A • Text Only Site

 Methods:

-• For group A and group B streptococcus (GAS, GBS), methicillin-resistant Staphylococcus aureus (MRSA), and Streptococcus pneumoniae, microbiology records from all hospital laboratories in the Portland tri-county region (Clackamas, Multnomah, and Washington counties) are audited on a routine basis.
+• For group A and group B streptococcus (GAS, GBS), and Streptococcus pneumoniae, microbiology records from all hospital laboratories in the Portland tri-county region (Clackamas, Multnomah, and Washington counties) are audited on a routine basis.

 • For Haemophilus influenzae and Neisseria meningitidis, microbiology records from all hospital laboratories in the state of Oregon are audited on a routine basis.